 Typically, after buccal fat removal, there is minimal pain.
 Since the incision is inside the mouth, bruising is also minimal but swelling of the cheeks may take a few days to resolve.
 Patients are usually able to return to work and social activities after one or two days.

 I am interested!
 What do I do next?

-If you are considering buccal fat removal we encourage you to schedule a consultation with Dr. Naficy in our office.
-During this visit he will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the alternatives and potential risks of the procedure.
+If you are considering buccal fat removal we encourage you to complete this Surgical Consultation Intake Form.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the alternatives and potential risks of the procedure.

 Patient ReviewsView »